 The Aberrants and Abominant leap out of the Rockgrinder (2), which races off to shoot the Dreadnought (which it misses).
 It does, however, run over two Intercessors.
 The Neophytes leap out of the Goliath (3) and kill two Infiltrators with their mining lasers.
 The Kelermorph tries to assassinate Maltis, and would have succeeded had the Librarian not been wearing a camo cloak.
 The Abominant fails his charge against the Infiltrators (4), but the Aberrants (5) easily reach them along with the Sanctus (6).
 Between them, they wipe out the covert operatives.

-The Patriarch emerges from the sewer (7) but fails to cast a psychic power because of .
-Captain Acheran's relic - the Reliquary of Gathalamor.
+The Patriarch emerges from the sewer (7) but fails to cast a psychic power because of Captain Acheran's relic - the Reliquary of Gathalamor.
 Even worse, he fails his charge against the Intercessors (8).
-82

 Despite their numbers, the attacking Neophytes (9) manage only a single wound on an Inceptor (10).
 The Purestrain Genestealers arrive from reserves on the eastern edge of the battlefield.
 They are immediately shot by the Aggressors using the Auspex Scan Stratagem.
 Four Genestealers die, but the survivors charge the nearby Intercessors (11).
 They kill just one Space Marine.
 The Acolyte Hybrids disembark from the Goliath (12) and charge the Intercessors in the central ruins.
 Lyle plays the Counter-Offensive Stratagem, enabling the Intercessors to fight before the Acolytes.
 They kill five of them and lose two of their number in return.
 The Metamorphs and the Primus race down the road and charge into the Intercessors (13).
 The Metamorphs kill two, while the Primus finishes off the rest of the unit.
 He consolidates into the other Intercessors.

-WARHAMMER Using their Codex Discipline, the Intercessors fall back from the Rockgrinder (1) and turn their bolt rifles on the Metamorphs (2), killing all four of them.
+Using their Codex Discipline, the Intercessors fall back from the Rockgrinder (1) and turn their bolt rifles on the Metamorphs (2), killing all four of them.
 Marneus Calgar and his Honour Guard (3) move towards the Primus (4).
-Because the Intercessors killed all the nearby Metamorphs first, the Primus is unable to use the Unquestioning Loyalty ability to ignore incoming wounds.
+Because the Intercessors killed all the nearby Metamorphs first, the Primus is unable to use the Unquestioning Lovalty ability to ignore incoming wounds.
 He's blasted apart by a krak grenade and Calgar's gauntlets.
 The Reivers race back towards the Atalan Jackals that had snuck around behind them (5).
 They shoot the bikers, then destroy the Wolfquad in combat.
 Librarian Maltis leaps down from the manufactorum (6) and manifests Mind Raid on the Kelermorph (7), stealing another Command Point.
-The Intercessors fall back from the Genestealers (8), who are then wiped out by the Aggressors (9).
+The Intercessors fall back from the Genestealers (8), who are then wiped out by the Aggressors (9)

 BATTLE ROUND TWO CONTINUED: RETRIBUTION s his forces were slowly surrounded, Marneus Calgar took stock of the battlefield situation.
 The loss of the Infiltrators had been a bitter blow, but the sudden appearance of the Genestealer Patriarch focused his attention immediately - the alien warlord must be eliminated.
-CURRENT OBJECTIVES Lyle: Blood and Guts, No Mercy, No Respite, and Witch Hunter their bolt rifles at point blank range into the Acolytes in the central building and the Hybrid Metamorphs, wiping out both units in a storm of well-placed shots.
-With the immediate alien threat eradicated, Calgar directed the fire of his Hellblasters at the Patriarch lurking near the sewer entrance.
-Despite supercharging their heavy plasma incinerators, the hellblasters failed to kill the alien menace.
-Even the precision shots of Archeran, Ulleus and the Eliminators barely wounded the beast.
 Calgar ordered the Reivers - his rearguard - to deal with the Atalan Jackals circling behind his force, while the Aggressors fired shot after shot into the Genestealers until their gun barrels glowed.
 When the smoke cleared, the alien menace was no more.
-The Intercessors to either side of the Chapter Master fell back with impeccable discipline, firing (hidden) in play.
-(Because Blood and Guts and No Mercy, No Respite both require the Space Marines to destroy enemy units, Lyle could score quite a few victory points in this battle round.)
-Marneus Calgar faced the alien warlord and flexed the Gauntlets of Ultramar ...
-Objectives scored (Lyle): Blood and Guts, No Mercy, No Respite (scoring 3 victory points), Witch Hunter
+The Intercessors to either side of the Chapter Master fell back with impeccable discipline, firing CURRENT OBJECTIVES Lyle:

+Blood and Guts, No Mercy, No Respite, and Witch Hunter (hidden) in play.